 St. Joseph's Abbey, Trappist monastery in Spencer, Massachusetts.

-St. Joseph's Abbey is a Trappist monastery situated on a hilltop in Spencer, Massachusetts, surrounded by maple trees, pine forests, cultivated meadows, and open pastures.
-The property includes a retreat house with eleven private rooms, each with its own bathroom.
+St. Joseph's Abbey is a Trappist monastery set on a hilltop in Spencer, Massachusetts, surrounded by maple trees, pine forests, and open pastures.
+On the property there is a retreat house with private rooms, each with its own bathroom, available to guests who come for scheduled retreats.

 The community of curious travelers